zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-evaluation.md

 	var rList = Eval.Execute("Item1.Where(x => x > Item2)", new Tuple<List<int>, int>(list, greaterThan));
 }

-// Passing parameters with a Dictionary and using directionary key
+// Passing parameters with a Dictionary and using key names
 // NOTE: When only using 1 parameter, you can directly use dictionary key names in the expression {
 	var dictionary = new Dictionary<string, object>();